-SEK organizes its activities in one Lending function which serves all customers with all products within SEK's product range.
-The Lending function is responsible for all customer relations contacts and cooperates with a Credit function and a Treasury group.
+In order to increase the focus on customers, SEK has made organizational changes.
+In October 2018, the Lending function split into two separate functions; Large Corporates and Mid Corporates.
+These two functions are responsible for all customer relations contacts and cooperates with a Credit function and a Treasury group.
 SEK also maintains a risk control unit and a compliance function as well as staff and support functions.